 On the surface all Scrum teams work to the same beat of Sprints – each one is planned, executed and finished delivering value at the end.
-As such it is the beating heart of the operation that drives the team forward and makes improvements happen.
+As such, it is the beating heart of the operation that drives the team forward and makes improvements happen.
 But what if this is only the facade?

 #2 No Contact With The Outside World

-Still stuck in the linear way of project management, they focus on their part of the job and while imagining themselves as only a small part of a big process, avoid responsibility at all costs.
+Still stuck in the linear way of project management, they focus on their part of the job and while imagining themselves as only a small part of a significant process, avoid responsibility at all costs.
 This means that a team with zombie fever is much more likely to avoid interactions with other teams in the company, shift blame and organize sprint reviews without any stakeholders present.

 #3 No Emotional Response To Sprint Outcome

-Whether it is a success or a failure they face, they simply move onto the next Sprint without any reaction.
+Whether it is a success or a failure they face, they move onto the next Sprint without any reaction.
 Whichever outcome it is they face, makes little to no difference to the team.
 This is often due to a never there Product Owner and isolation from other people in the project.
-Zombies simply do their job and don’t even bother with results.
+Zombies do their job and don’t even bother with results.

 #4 No Drive To Improve

-Lastly, all of Agile is based on improving and adding value.
+Lastly, all of the Agile is based on improving and adding value.
 It is the end goal and the main reason why people practice the method.

 Recognize your team in any of these traits?
 There is still time to change the way you practice Scrum and improve for the better!